bsourcecode/nodeapi/README.md

-# node-mvc
+# node-api

-This is the sample node js mvc structure.
+This is the sample node js api system.

 ## Packages list